 “He abandoned the LORD, the God of his fathers, and did not walk in the way of the LORD.”

-The son of Manasseh walked as his dad had done, promoting evil and sin as he saw fit.
+Amon was the son of Manasseh, a chip of the old block, walking as his dad had done, promoting evil and sin as he saw fit.

 We have many earthly fathers in the faith.
 They have walked and taught faithfully from the bible, calling God’s people to repentance and belief.

-Look at Josiah, Amon’s son.
-Both his dad and his grandpa lived most of their lives as dark and rotten as you can get.
-At least one of his uncle’s had been sacrificed by gramps.
-What a guy!
+Both his dad and grandpa lived most of their lives as dark and rotten as you can get.
+At least one of his uncles was killed in a sacrifice to a false god by his grandfather.

 “And he did what was right in the eyes of the LORD and walked in all the way of David his father, and he did not turn aside to the right or to the left.”

-As Josiah’s line went back to David, we go back to God, our heavenly perfect Father.
+Josiah chose to follow the Lord.
+As his line went back to David, we all go back to God, our perfect heavenly Father.
 He is the apex of our spiritual heritage, there is none like Him!

-But we can be thankful for our spiritual heritage, those that have gone before.
+But we can be thankful for all involved in our spiritual heritage, those that have gone before.

-Praise God for His faithful saints down through the ages gone and to come!
+Thank You for Your faithful saints down through the ages gone, and those to come.